tinymce/tinymce-docs/plugins/premium/mentions.md

 ### `mentions_select`

 This option enables an element to be presented below a mention when a user hovers over it on the page.
 This could include details about the user.
-A pre-defined template can be specified by name or a custom hover element can be configured using a callback function.
+A custom hover element can be created or a predefined template can be specified.

-**Type:** `Function` or `String` — where the only valid string at this time is `'profile'`, introduced in {{site.productname}} 5.6.
+**Type:** `Function`

 **Default Value:** `none`